saleor/saleor-checkout/README.md

 #### Checkout

-1. Start by creating another project on Vercel, just like we did in [Payments App setup](#payments-app), select the same repository
+1. Start by creating another project on Vercel, just like we did in [Checkout App setup](#checkout-app), select the same repository

 2. On the configuration page:
   - Provide your project name (for example `saleor-checkout`)